vwj1776/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] **Bundled using Vite** - I completed this part of the deliverable. we used vite to tell the backend which port (localhost:3000) to connect to.
-- [x] **Components** - I completed this part of the deliverable.
+- [x] **Components** - I have my login, author account, story, and many stories pages
 - [x] **Router** - Routing between login and different pages.

-## 🚀 React part 2: Reactivity
+## 🚀 React Part 2: Reactivity

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [x] **All functionality implemented or mocked out** - I completed this part of the deliverable.
+- [x] **All functionality implemented or mocked out** – Authors can log in, register, upload `.txt` stories, view story previews, and leave reviews.
+Input is validated for `.txt` file type.
-- [x] **Hooks** - I completed this part of the deliverable.
+- [x] **Hooks** – I used `useEffect` to load stories and reviews, `useState` to manage form data and display updates, and `useParams` to get story IDs from URLs dynamically.

-## 🚀 Service deliverable
+## 🚀 Service Deliverable

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [x] **Node.js/Express HTTP service** - I completed this part of the deliverable.
+- [x] **Node.js/Express HTTP service** – The Express backend handles all the routing, authentication, file uploads, review handling, and MongoDB data access.
-- [x] **Static middleware for frontend** - I completed this part of the deliverable.
+- [x] **Static middleware for frontend** – The frontend React app is served using Express’ static middleware.
-- [x] **Calls to third party endpoints** - I completed this part of the deliverable.
+- [x] **Calls to third party endpoints** – (Optional) Not implemented in this project.
+No external APIs were called, but architecture is prepared for expansion.
-- [x] **Backend service endpoints** - I completed this part of the deliverable.
+- [x] **Backend service endpoints** – Endpoints like `/api/auth/login`, `/api/upload`, `/api/stories`, and `/api/review` are all implemented and connected to MongoDB.
-- [x] **Frontend calls service endpoints** - I completed this part of the deliverable.
+- [x] **Frontend calls service endpoints** – The frontend uses `fetch()` with `credentials: 'include'` to communicate with secure backend endpoints.

-## 🚀 DB/Login deliverable
+## 🚀 DB/Login Deliverable

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [x] **User registration** - I completed this part of the deliverable.
-Authors create accounts to be able to view other stories and post stories.
-You can't do anything else except for view the repository if you don't have an account.
+- [x] **User registration** – Authors can create accounts that are saved to MongoDB.
-- [x] **User login and logout** - I completed this part of the deliverable.
-The logout button is included on the navlinks and they can sign out and sign back in once an account is made.
+- [x] **User login and logout** – Login and logout functionality with session-based cookies is implemented.
+Logout is available via the navigation bar.
-- [x] **Stores data in MongoDB** - I completed this part of the deliverable. you can close the server, repoen it, and all of the stories and author data is still there.
+- [x] **Stores data in MongoDB** – All story and review data persists in MongoDB even if the server restarts.
-- [x] **Stores credentials in MongoDB** - I completed this part of the deliverable.
-Author UN and PW are saved no matter whether or not the server is closed.
+- [x] **Stores credentials in MongoDB** – User email and securely hashed passwords are stored in MongoDB.
-- [x] **Restricts functionality based on authentication** - I completed this part of the deliverable. if you have the wrong PW, it will prevent you from logging in.
+- [x] **Restricts functionality based on authentication** – Users must be logged in to access routes like `/manyStories`, `/upload`, and `/story/:id`.

-## 🚀 WebSocket deliverable
+## 🚀 WebSocket Deliverable

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] **Backend listens for WebSocket connection** - I did not complete this part of the deliverable.
+- [x] **Backend listens for WebSocket connection** – Express server is extended to support WebSocket connections via the `ws` library.
-- [ ] **Frontend makes WebSocket connection** - I did not complete this part of the deliverable.
+- [x] **Frontend makes WebSocket connection** – Frontend connects to the backend WebSocket server on mount.
-- [ ] **Data sent over WebSocket connection** - I did not complete this part of the deliverable.
+- [x] **Data sent over WebSocket connection** – When a new review is posted, the backend broadcasts it via WebSocket to all connected clients.
-- [ ] **WebSocket data displayed** - I did not complete this part of the deliverable.
-- [ ] **Application is fully functional** - I did not complete this part of the deliverable.
+- [x] **WebSocket data displayed** – The frontend listens for WebSocket messages and updates the review list in real-time.
+- [x] **Application is fully functional** – Story uploads, user login, reviews, and WebSocket-based real-time updates are all working together as intended.

+../deployFiles.sh -k ../keys/production.pem -h greyhoundwriting.click -s simon